wilmix8/DOTWEB3.0PART6/README.md

-Note:  JWEB6.0   is  focused  on  security   projects  like  school  marks  mgt,etc.
+Note:  JSHIELD  is  focused  on  security   projects  like  school  marks  mgt,etc.
 ====
-JWEB6.0   is  used  with  JDollarpart1  and JDollarpart2.
+JSHIELD  is  used  with  JDollarpart1  and JDollarpart2.